Career Resource Center

 Village Church Clothing Closet

-Our Deacons collect various clothing items and distribute them to various groups in the North Shore.
+Our Deacons collect clothing items and distribute them to various groups in the North Shore.
 For more information about this ministry, contact Bonnie Masterman.